KnudsenMorten/AzLogDcrIngestPS/README.md

     .PARAMETER SchemaSourceObject
     This is the schema in hash table format coming from the source object

+    .PARAMETER SchemaMode
+    SchemaMode = Merge (default)
+    It will do a merge/union of new properties and existing schema properties.
+DCR will import schema from table

+    SchemaMode = Overwrite
+    It will overwrite existing schema in DCR/table – based on source object schema This parameter can be useful for separate overflow work

     .PARAMETER AzLogWorkspaceResourceId
     This is the Loganaytics Resource Id